 If your sports bra causes you to sweat and even get a rash, you have to make some changes.
 Get the right fit and a bra that has moisture-wicking ability.

-Keeping your skin clean and dry can allow your irritated skin to heal and might prevent a rash from ever appearing.
-After exercising, shower, washing the area well with a mild soap.
+Keeping your skin clean and dry can allow your irritated skin to heal and might prevent a rash from a sports bra from ever appearing.
+After exercising, shower and wash the area well with a mild soap.
 Pat your skin dry, ensuring that you dry well under your breasts.
 Wash your sports bra after each use because allowing perspiration to dry on the bra, then wearing it again, could cause further irritation.
 In some cases, perspiration causes a rash when mixed with residue from laundry detergent.
 Try switching to an unscented brand of laundry detergent.

 Choosing Your Bra

 Pick a sports bra that fits snugly, without rubbing or riding up, but that is not too tight.
 If your bra moves while you exercise, it could chafe the skin on the areas that it touches.
 You should only be able to fit one finger between your skin and the band.
 Once you have worn and washed your bra several dozen times, the elastic might start to stretch, causing the bra to be too large.
 At this point, you might need to replace the bra if you cannot adjust it to make it tighter.

 Buy a bra made of breathable, moisture-wicking fabric, such as Coolmax, according to the University of Colorado Hospital.
 The fabric is a blend of polyester fabrics —not the cotton you might expect — that sport oblong fibers with lengthwise grooves.
 It's these fibers that wick sweat away from your skin.